Guelph and Goderich Railway

-The Guelph and Goderich Railway was a railway in southern Ontario, Canada.
-It came about from a desire for a connection from Guelph to the harbour at Goderich on Lake Huron.
+The Guelph and Goderich Railway was a railway in southern Ontario, Canada to connect Guelph to the harbour at Goderich on Lake Huron.

 History

 The city of Guelph owned the Guelph Junction Railway (GJR, incorporated in 1884 and owned by a consortium of merchants and the City of Guelph) to connect to the Canadian Pacific Railway (CPR) mainline 15 miles south of town in Campbellville.
 This line was completed in 1888 and by May 1887 had been leased to the CPR.
 The railway's charter was amended in 1886 to allow construction of a line to Goderich which was delayed for several years.
 Eventually, the city of Guelph applied pressure on the CPR to get the line built.

 The CPR had finished three surveys for the Goderich line by December 1903; the first via Linwood, Atwood, Brussels and Listowel; the second via Conestogo, Linwood, Atwood, Brussels; and the third via Seaforth and Clinton.
 Growing frustrated, the GJR announced in 1904 they would petition Parliament seeking a charter to incorporate the Goderich & Guelph Railway, between both namesake cities with branches to Listowel, St. Marys, Stratford and Clinton.

 The CPR finally agreed to build the line to Goderich from Guelph and construction began in 1904.
 The line was laid with 80 lb/yard rail and reached Goderich in 1907.
 There was also a 16 mile branch line from Linwood to Listowel.
 Envisioned branches to Stratford and St. Marys were never built.
 The principal stations were located in Guelph, Elmira, Linwood, Milverton, Monkton, Walton, Blyth and Goderich.
 On October 6, 1904 the G&G was leased to the CPR for 999 years, with the City of Guelph obtaining a prohibition against diverting G&G traffic off the Guelph Junction Railway line.